Kingston Technology releases insights on gaming ecosystem in India

-Kingston Technology, a world leader of memory products and technology solutions, today released a gaming report for the Indian market.
+Kingston Technology released a gaming report for the Indian market.
 The survey interestingly noted that PC gaming continues to be heavily favoured by all gamers with over 96.2% preferring PC gaming to over all platforms.
 The trend has led to gamers looking for an upgrade in their PCs for an exemplary gaming experience.
 Aimed at giving some compelling insights, around the Indian gaming ecosystem, the survey insights encapsulate the changing trends in the Indian gaming market in light of the ongoing pandemic.

 Commenting on the launch of the report, Mr. Tejashwar Singh, India Sales Head, Kingston Technology, said “The entire Indian Gaming ecosystem has seen a boom in the last few years.
 Quite recently the COVID-19 pandemic has also triggered myriad changes in our lifestyle in general, with regards to habits and lifestyle, among other things.
 Gamers are now spending more time browsing and playing games, which in turn need them to focus more on best-in-class technology for gaming.
 We at Kingston have always ensured that the gamers are ahead of the curve, be it through our products, solutions, or insights.
 Our recent launch of Kingston FURY range for the gamers, and this survey is a testimony to the same, hence enabling them a power-packed performance.”